Graham asks appeals court to quash subpoena for his testimony before grand jury in Georgia 2020 election probe – KION546

 By Sara Murray and Jason Morris, CNN

-In his appeal, the Republican senator requested an oral argument to make the case that he should not be forced to appear as a witness in Georgia’s investigation, even with the questions limited in scope, according to a court filing from Graham’s lawyers.
+In his appeal, the Republican senator requested an oral argument to make the case that he should not be forced to appear as a witness in the Georgia investigation, even with the questions limited in scope, according to a court filing from Graham’s lawyers.

 “This appeal presents important questions of constitutional immunity concerning whether (and, if so, to what extent) a local district attorney can compel a sitting United States Senator to testify before a state special-purpose grand jury,” Graham’s attorneys wrote in Tuesday’s court filing.